matrix11061991/Sensitivity-Analysis/README.md

 # SA-Project
-Sensitivity Analysis with python, using SALIB
+Example of using salib for sensitivity analysis.